DataDog/browser-sdk/packages/logs/README.md

 ### Scrub sensitive data from your Browser logs

-If your Browser logs contain sensitive information that needs redacting, configure the Browser SDK to scrub sensitive sequences by using the `beforeSend` callback when you initialize the Browser Log Collector.
+If your Browser logs contain sensitive information that needs redacting, configure the Datadog Browser SDK for Logs to scrub sensitive sequences by using the `beforeSend` initialization parameter.

-The `beforeSend` callback function gives you access to each log collected by the Browser SDK before it is sent to Datadog, and lets you update any property.
+The `beforeSend` callback function gives you access to each log collected by the Datadog Browser SDK for Logs before it is sent to Datadog, and lets you update any property.

 To redact email addresses from your web application URLs: